nolimits4web/atropos/CONTRIBUTING.md

 # How to contribute

-Mariko loves to welcome your contributions.
+Atropos loves to welcome your contributions.
 There are several ways to help out:

-- Create an [issue](https://github.com/nolimits4web/mariko/issues) on GitHub, if you have found a bug
+- Create an [issue](https://github.com/nolimits4web/atropos/issues) on GitHub, if you have found a bug
 - Write test cases or provide examples for open bug issues
 - Write patches for open bug/feature issues